Skip to main content

 SHOW

 Displays cluster metadata, topology, configuration, and runtime status.
-Valid targets: databases, routers, shards, distributions, key_ranges, key_ranges_extended, relations, reference_relations, pools, clients, backend_connections, hosts, version, status, instance, sequences, users, task_group, task_groups, task_group_ext, task_groups_ext, move_task, move_tasks, redistribute_tasks, prepared_statements, time_quantiles, unique_indexes, coordinator_address, is_read_only, move_stats, errors, startup_finished, two_phase_tx, dcs_storage, file_settings, tsa_cache.
+Valid targets: databases, routers, shards, shards_extended, distributions, key_ranges, key_ranges_extended, relations, reference_relations, pools, clients, backend_connections, hosts, version, status, instance, sequences, users, task_group, task_groups, task_group_ext, task_groups_ext, move_task, move_tasks, redistribute_tasks, prepared_statements, time_quantiles, unique_indexes, coordinator_address, is_read_only, move_stats, errors, startup_finished, two_phase_tx, dcs_storage, file_settings, tsa_cache.

 Examples: